AERO: Entropy-Guided Framework for Private LLM Inference: Future Work

 \section{Future Work}

-To further reduce non-linear operations in our Softmax-only architecture, off-the-shelf head pruning techniques \cite{voita2019analyzing,michel2019sixteen,jo2020roles,ma2021contributions,li2022accelerating} can be applied on top of AERO.
+To further reduce non-linear operations, off-the-shelf head pruning techniques \cite{voita2019analyzing,michel2019sixteen,jo2020roles,ma2021contributions,li2022accelerating} can be applied on top of AERO.
 Another approach is to explore linear softmax operations.
 However, these linear softmax operations sometimes introduce additional normalization layers or complex activation functions in the FFN \cite{zhang2024the}, which could increase the PI overheads, counteracting the intended efficiency improvements.

 Additionally, incorporating weight and activation quantization \cite{wu2023understanding,xiao2023smoothquant,dettmers2023case} could further enhance the efficiency of private inference in our architecture.